 In the early 1860s, the skirts that women wore were ample and full and were supported with multiple petticoats that were gored to throw out the skirts at the bottom.
 These skirts looked even bigger when compared to the small, tightly-corseted waist.

 The goal was to get the dress to drape gracefully outward into the shape of a triangle.
 These dresses were either floor length or several inches above the ground, with bodices buttoned down the front.
-Skirts during that time were rarely seen plain and rather were often decorated with soutache or braiding
+Skirts during that time were rarely seen plain and rather were often decorated with soutache or braiding.

 The bodices were boned during this period and fitted with darts and seaming to give the bodice a snug fit.
 Shoulders were long and sloping with the armscye high and tight around the upper arm.